 If you’re able to make it out on a Thursday, Snake Lake Brewing has live music!
-Every Thursday at 7 pm you can check out some local talent while enjoying a beer – what could be better?
+Every second Thursday at 7 pm you can check out some local talent while enjoying a beer and some light bites off of their menu – what could be better?

 9. Eat at Obee’s Pizza